 Our guides had set up accommodations for us along the way thankfully because there is no way any of us could have found a more picturesque location to stay!
 After our day in Koper, we were bused up the mountain to a valley floor blanketed by a vineyard which we walked through with our bags to reach the cottage on the other side of the valley.
 The recently renovated cottage is a historic farmer’s cottage from the site completely re-done with all the modern amenities and hardwood floors and the view across the valley was absolutely stunning!
 This would be our new base from which to explore the countryside!

 Our second day in Slovenia was devoted to seeing natural beauty mixed with the history of the people who tamed this area and began with a visit to the historic salt flats in Piran.

-The land was purchased by a local family of investors who are not only repairing and putting some of the land back into production but are also positioning the area as a high end spa/resort where the health benefits of briny water are offered to clients from all around the world!
+The land was purchased by a local family of investors who is not only repairing and putting some of the lands back into production but are also positioning the area as a high-end spa/resort where the health benefits of briny water are offered to clients from all around the world!
 Sitting on the reclining chairs and soaking up the environment around you, this has got to be one of the most relaxing spots we visited in our whole trip!